the-teachingRSE-project/competencies/competencies.md

 ### Understanding the software lifecycle (SWLC)
 The traditional software lifecycle defines the stages that form the process of building a piece of software.
-This generally involves a creative process where you try to understand what it is that you need to build, work out how you are going to build it and then implement it.
+This generally involves a creative process where requirements are gathered and analysed, a plan to fullfill them is formulated and then implemented.
 This is then followed by testing that things work as expected and that they continue to do so into the future.
 We emphasize the the lifecycle is not complete here but also includes periods of maintaining a software and also phasing out a software of its original use.
 Each phase brings its own particular challenges.